Member | Established: 1955 | Member since 1997

 SMO 4: Code of Ethics for Professional Accountants

-The association also reports that it participates in the international standard-setting process by providing comments on Exposure Drafts issued by IESBA.
+The association also reports that it participates in the international standard-setting process through the provision of comments on Exposure Drafts and consultation papers issued by IESBA.

 Current Status: Review & Improve